eProsima/Integration-Service-docs/docs/binaries.rst

 Environment Variables
 ^^^^^^^^^^^^^^^^^^^^^

-*eProsima Integration Services* requires the following environment variables setup in order to function properly
+*eProsima Integration Service* requires the following environment variables setup in order to function properly

-* FASTRTPSHOME: Root folder where *eProsima Integration Services* is installed.
+* FASTRTPSHOME: Root folder where *eProsima Integration Service* is installed.
 * Additions to the PATH: the /bin folder and the subfolder for your Visual Studio version of choice should be appended to the PATH.

 These variables are set automatically by checking the corresponding box during the installation process.